frederic-lenaerts/webpack-module-federation-test/readme.md

 yarn start-module-b
 ```

-Wait for the build to complete and het http-server to start.
+Wait for the build to complete and the http-server to start.
 Then execute following command in the final window:

 ```bash